1927 Georgia Tech Golden Tornado football team: Week 10: Georgia

 Georgia Tech faced the undefeated and top-ranked in-state rival Georgia Bulldogs for the conference crown.
 The Bulldogs were known as the "Dream and Wonder team" and gave Yale its only loss.
 In the rain, Tech won 12–0.
+Georgia accused Tech of saturating their own field while Tech claimed a heavy rain storm rolled in the night before the game.
 For the first time this year, neither of Georgia's ends Tom Nash nor Shiver played particularly well.

 Prior to the game, Coach Alexander instituted "The Plan," splitting his team into two squads and playing mostly reserves for four weeks.
 The regulars practiced for the upcoming Georgia contest.
 Grant Field was expected to be filled to capacity, the largest crowd ever in the south.
 One account read "And never in the history of athletics in the Southland has there been an occasion so momentous as this.
 The football championship of the South and as some may justifiably figure, the nation, will be decided on Saturday in the capital city and native sons will decide it."

 Tech's first touchdown came on a pass from Warner Mizell to quarterback Bob Durant.
 The second one came shortly after Stumpy Thomason returned an interception 57 yards to Georgia's 22-yard line.
 Thomason scored on a 13-yard end run.

 The starting lineup was: Crowley (left end), Watkins (left tackle), Westbrook (left guard), Pund (center), Drennon (right guard), Speer (right tackle), Waddey (right end), Durant (quarterback), Mizell (left halfback), Read (right halfback), Randolph (fullback).